mrsilver76/listporter/README.md

 ### ❓What does the `--mirror` option do exactly?
 When enabled, `--mirror` will remove any Plex playlists that are not represented in the M3U files you're importing.
 This allows you to keep your Plex playlists in sync with an external source, such as a local music manager or export directory.
 Mirroring is one-way only, you cannot use this tool to export changes you've made to your playlists in Plex.

+> [!CAUTION]
+> Be careful when using `--mirror` with a single file: this will cause all other playlists in the library to be removed, keeping only the one you provided.

 ### ❓Does this overwrite existing playlists in Plex?
 Only if their content has changed.
 The tool compares the track list in your M3U file with the existing Plex playlist.
 If they differ, it clears the Plex playlist and re-uploads the correct tracks.
 If they are identical, it skips the update.